 There are many ways that we are already working to promote anti-racism, from looking at our employment processes, encouraging all staff to feedback on policies relating to the organisation and actively encouraging staff to join solidarity spaces set up within the Rape Crisis England and Wales network.
-Our promotional material is deliberately inclusive and we actively monitor the take up of service by people from black, Asian and ethnic minority groups.
+Our promotional material is deliberately inclusive and we actively monitor take up of service by people from black, Asian and minoritised ethnic groups.
 Our website also has inbuilt accessibility and translation tools and we have access to interpreters.
-Our staff are trained on the experiences and needs of people from black, Asian and ethnic minority groups, including asylum seekers and refugees.
+Our staff are trained on the experiences and needs of people from black, Asian and minoritised ethnic groups including asylum seekers and refugees.